kennylavender/development-notes/tdd.md

 ### Cost of skipping TDD
 - TDD reduces bug density aprox 40-80%, depending on the project.
 - Software built without TDD takes longer, costs more, and has more bugs.
+- How much more expensive is it to fix a bug in production vs TDD time?
+15x, 100x more than design time.
+- You save about 30%+ of total cost of development + maintenance.

 ### Ways they help
 - Design aid, gives clearer perspective on the ideal api design.